mitmath/1806/summaries.md

 This process is quite tedious to do by hand, so I instead switched over to [Julia](http://julialang.org/) to do more computational exploration with [this Julia notebook](http://nbviewer.jupyter.org/github/stevengj/1806-spring17/blob/master/lectures/lecture1/Gaussian-elimination.ipynb).
 See [here for more information on using Julia](https://github.com/stevengj/julia-mit); you can also go to [juliabox.com](https://juliabox.com/) to use it online without installing anything.
 To use the interactive widgets in the notebook from today, you will have to run it in Julia yourself:

-1. Go to the [notebook](http://nbviewer.jupyter.org/github/stevengj/1806-spring17/blob/master/lectures/lecture1/Gaussian-elimination.ipynb) and click on the *download icon* on the upper-right hand corner to download the file on your computer
+1. Go to the [notebook](http://nbviewer.jupyter.org/github/stevengj/1806-spring17/blob/master/lectures/lecture1/Gaussian-elimination.ipynb) and click on the *download icon* on the upper-right hand corner to download the file onto your computer

-2. Log into juliabox (if you haven't installed Julia locally on your computer) and you will see a "dashboard" listing of notebooks.  *Drag* the `Gaussian-elimination.ipynb` onto this dashboard to upload it.
+2. Log into juliabox (if you haven't installed Julia locally on your computer) and you will see a "dashboard" listing of notebooks.  *Drag* the `Gaussian-elimination.ipynb` file from your computer onto this dashboard to upload it.

 3. Click the notebook in the dashboard to run it.